-Many factors contribute to determine which will be the best tank water heater for your home.
+Many factors contribute to determining which will be the best tank water heater for your home.
 We have all kinds of water heaters, but this page is specifically about tank water heaters.
 If you are looking for tankless, we have those too.
 There are usually three main factors that will help you decide which water heater will be best for your application:

 Having a natural gas tank water heater can do a ton for your home as well as your wallet.
-Here are just a few of the ways purchasing a natural gas water heater can benefit you.
+Here are just a few of the ways that purchasing a natural gas water heater can benefit you.

 Natural gas is the way to go for most.
 The question then comes down to which model would best serve my household?
 There are several options to consider.

-The first thing to do is to choose the size that will best fit your needs.
-Water heaters are sold on basis of how many gallons they can hold.
-The best way to determine the size of the equipment you need is the water heater's "first-hour rating" or "recovery rate".
+The first thing to do is choose the size that will best fit your needs.
+Water heaters are sold on the basis of how many gallons they can hold.
+The best way to determine the size of the equipment you need is the water heater's "first-hour rating" or "recovery rate."
 This is the maximum amount of hot water that can be heated and supplied in one hour, starting with a cold tank.
 First-hour ratings for natural gas storage water heaters range from 41 to over 131.